Marwix/PP-javaLog/README.md

 # Features
 - Works on Mac, Linux and Windows.
-- Provides clean and colorful logs with data specifications of an user.
+- Provides clean and colorful logs with data specifications of a person.
 - Simple encryption is implemented.
 - No GUI
 - Mutex included.